 Step 5 – Decorate

 Spread or pipe frosting onto the completely cooled cupcakes.
 Sprinkle with toasted, shredded coconut (if desired).
 You can purchase toasted coconut at the store, or you can toast it yourself!
-Toasted coconut isn’t required, but it definitely adds not only color and texture but delicious flavor!
+Toasted coconut isn’t required, but it definitely adds not only color and texture but also delicious flavor!

 Three Eggless Coconut Cupcakes with coconut frosting.